irvinlim/mesosmock/README.md

 ### Command-line Flags

 - `-config`: Path to config file.
 See `config.example.toml` for sample config file format.
-- `-logLevel`: Global log level for mesosmock.
-Logging may be CPU intensive in some cases, so you can tweak this accordingly.
+- `-logLevel`: Global log level for Mesosmock.
+Logging may be especially expensive if there are many events and calls, reduce the level as necessary.

-### Configuration File
+### Configuration Format

 ```toml
 # IP address to listen on.